CHT2531/intro-to-npm/README.md

 ```
 npm install sass --save-dev
 ```
 Have a look in *package.json*.
 See how sass has been added under *devDependencies* (development dependencies).
-A development dependency is a package that is needed during development, but for for the final publiched website.
+A development dependency is a package that is needed during development, but for the final publiched website.
 We use the flag ```--save-dev``` to indicate this is a dev dependency.

 ## Creating an NPM command
 Next, we'll set up a command in the *package.json* file that will compile our Sass code for us.
 Open *package.json* and change the scripts part of the file to the following: